-Raising funding is a hard and difficult process.
+Raising a seed investment is a hard and difficult process.
 We work a lot with startups, often we get the question; how do you raise a seed investment?
 From our experience, we would like to share with you a couple of insights into how the process of raising a seed round works and things you need to keep in mind.

 What’s your skin in the game?